sicXnull/gradient-sentry-node/README.md

 An unofficial Docker Image for [gradient.network](https://app.gradient.network/signup?code=STFUMU) Available on [Docker Hub](https://hub.docker.com/r/sicnull/gradient-sentry-node)

+## Warning

+This will get you banned, do not use it any more.

 ## How to get started?
 1. Register a Gradient Account if you don't have one already: [gradient.network](https://app.gradient.network/signup?code=STFUMU)